Krish-sysadmin/spaceInvaders/README.md

-This game was a challenge for me in C using the N-curses library, and it's played entirely within the shell with ASCII graphics.
+The game was a challenge by me for me in C using the N-curses library, and it's played entirely within the shell with ASCII graphics.

 Inspired by the [1978 arcade game](https://en.wikipedia.org/wiki/Space_Invaders) (long before my time)